martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

     & \quad y \geq 0
   \end{aligned}
 ```
 If the sample space ``\Omega`` is finite, stochastic program has a closed form that can be represented on a computer.
 Such functionality is provided by StochasticPrograms.
-If the sample space ``\Omega`` is infinite, sampling techniques can be used to represent the stochastic program using finite [`SAA`](@ref) instances.
+If the sample space ``\Omega`` is infinite, sampling techniques can be used to represent the stochastic program using finite instances generated using  [`sample`](@ref).

 ## A simple stochastic program